Traveling Europe by train with a Eurail pass is one of the most popular ways to get around during your backpacking trip.

 Is a Eurail Pass right for you?

-First, it is essential to note that those travelers under 27-years-old or over 60 will receive discounts on their Eurail Pass, which is a great benefit to those who fit that description.
+First, it is essential to note that those under 27-years-old or over 60 will receive discounts on their Eurail Pass, which greatly benefits those who fit that description.

 To determine if the pass is right for you, you need to weigh the pros and cons.